roserustowicz/crop-type-mapping/README.md

 ##### DATASET / ENVIRONMENT SETUP #####

-These datasets are now available for free on Radiant Earth's MLHub.
+These datasets are now available for free on Radiant Earth's MLHub, and through Sustain Bench.

+###### Radiant Earth MLHub
-The dataset for Ghana is here: http://registry.mlhub.earth/10.34911/rdnt.ry138p/
+- The dataset for Ghana is here: http://registry.mlhub.earth/10.34911/rdnt.ry138p/

-The dataset for South Sudan is here: http://registry.mlhub.earth/10.34911/rdnt.v6kx6n/
+- The dataset for South Sudan is here: http://registry.mlhub.earth/10.34911/rdnt.v6kx6n/

-The dataset files are saved as tifs, and will need to be restructured to work as input to the model, which initially used an hdf5 file.
+- The dataset files are saved as tifs, and will need to be restructured to work as input to the model, which initially used an hdf5 file.

+###### Sustain Bench
+- See more information here: https://sustainlab-group.github.io/sustainbench/docs/datasets/sdg2/crop_type_mapping_ghana-ss.html

 ##### RUN INSTRUCTIONS #####